AttosSouza/football-oop-java/README.md

 - **Player:** Represents individual team players, with attributes like name, age, and position.

-- **Staff:** An abstract class that defines common attributes and behaviors for all team personnel, serving as a foundation for specialized subclasses such as Jogador (Player) and Treinador (Coach).
+- **Employee:** An abstract class that defines common attributes and behaviors for all team personnel, serving as a foundation for specialized subclasses such as Jogador (Player) and Treinador (Coach).

 - **Coach:** Represents the team’s coach, including their strategies